JTDeLeon/EncryptStringApp/README.md

 ### Programming Assignment For Cubic Corporation (Built In React.js)

 ## How to run
 Use 'npm run build' to build a production version of the application.
+Then 'serve -s build' to open a local host for viewing the app.

 Use 'npm start' to start a local server for the source files of the application.